 Cave Diving Equipment

-Many cave divers are using backmount although sidemount is getting more and more popular.
+Many cave divers are using backmount although sidemount is getting more and more popular on a cave dive.
 Both have advantages and disadvantages and so it is more about personal preferences.
 It is important to decide before starting the course which one you would want to use and feel most comfortable/confident in using.

 It is best to have all the necessary equipment before starting in order to get used to your own gear right from the start.
 If you’re not sure whether you will love cave diving (or diving with two tanks in general) renting is an option to consider before purchase as gear is not cheap.